-There are many small, simple swaps to be made in everyday eating that can help you drop more weight — up to 5 pounds in a month — without the deprivation of giving up your favorite foods.
+If your goal is a bit loftier, there are many small, simple swaps to be made in everyday eating that can help you drop even more weight — up to 5 pounds in a month — without the deprivation of giving up your favorite foods.

 Check out some of the best food swaps to cut calories and still maintain taste and flavor.
 If you make three of these swaps a day consistently, you can lose up to 5 pounds in a month.
-Even one swap will boost a monthly 1-2 pound loss.
-Slow and steady wins the weight-loss race.
+Even committing to just one swap will boost a monthly 1-2 pound loss.

 Swap a large blueberry muffin (about 450 calories) for two slices of rye toast with one tablespoon of blueberry jam (about 200 calories)